sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

 information, contact Dariusz Zapała at d.zapala@gmail.com .

 <b>Warning: </b> This workshop is <em>not</em> aimed for real beginners
-in EEG and Matlab - such persons would be wasting much of their time.
+in EEG and MATLAB - such persons would be wasting much of their time.
 Some parts of the workshop are fairly technical.
 The main topics will be advanced methods for analyzing EEG and allied behavioral data, methods including spectral decomposition, independent component analysis, inverse source analysis, information flow, etc..
-Some other parts of the workshop will require basic Matlab scripting capabilities.
-Some basic web resources for learning Matlab are discussed below.
-Beginners may also gain experience using Matlab by applying the steps discussed in the EEGLAB wiki tutorial to the sample dataset which you can freely download.
+Some other parts of the workshop will require basic MATLAB scripting capabilities.
+Some basic web resources for learning MATLAB are discussed below.
+Beginners may also gain experience using MATLAB by applying the steps discussed in the EEGLAB wiki tutorial to the sample dataset which you can freely download.